saif031197/US-Traffic-accidents/README.md

 This data can be used to carry out various predictions like accident-prone areas i.e geographic locations where it is most likely for accidents to occur, probability of severity of accidents.
 We can also predict what external factors contribute the most to vehicular accidents such as weather conditions (snow, rain, thunderstorm, etc) or accidents caused due to breaking traffic rules.
 The dataset briefly describes these factors using attributes such as Weather_Condition, Bump, Crossing, Give_way, Junction, No_exit, Railway, Traffic_Signal, etc. The data is also geographically sorted using the attributes City, County, State, Zipcode, and Country.
 Another vital information the dataset includes is the Period of the Day which indicates whether the accident occurs during the day or night.
 The NC driving handbook guide suggests that night time driving is much more dangerous than day time driving due to a number of reasons.

+## GCP functionalities used in the project
+1. Google Cloud Storage to store our dataset
+2. Big Query to explore the dataset and to import dataset for modeling
+3. AutoML Tables under Artificial Intelligence Navigation menu for modeling the dataset and evaluating it
+4. GCP Data transfer to transfer the dataset between two of our buckets
+5. Billing to keep track of our project budget
+6. IAM and Admin to give access to the final project to group members

 ### Preprocessing that may be necessary

 1. The first and foremost preprocessing would be checking for NULL values.
 If a column contains more than 80% of missing values, that column shall be dropped.
 Data imputation needs to be done otherwise.